PetitCoinCoin/advent-of-code/2025/comments.md

 Wow day 9 part 2 wasn't easy.
 I really need to get some theory about polygons and how to detect if a point is inside it.
 This one would need some improvement.

 Day 10 part 2 took me the whole day, but I'm really happy with it, even though it's really slow (about 20min).
 I identified systems of equations, and new I already solved such with sympy for 2023, day 24.
 But I want to only use standard libraries, so I tried to build a solver on my own.
 Well, I did.
 It's inefficient, I already see several possible optimizations, but it works!
 And I got to use `itertools` and discovered `Fraction`!

+Of course I tried to solve day 12 with a general algorithm.
+I flipped, rotated, and tried a lot.
+It did work on the test input, but it already took 5min tu run.
+So I figured, maybe I could narrow the candidates - which wouldn't work for the example, but that wouldn't be the first time the test is not solved the same way as the real input.
+It turns out, that was the only thing expected, and I now have my last star ⭐